MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/function-app-container.md

 #### [Classic](#tab/classic/)

-The simplest way to deploy to an Azure Function App Container is to use the **Azure Function App on Container Deploy** task.
+The best way to deploy to an Azure Function App Container is to use the **Azure Function App on Container Deploy** task.
 This task is added to the release pipeline when you select the deployment task for Azure Function App on Container deployment.
 Templates exist for apps developed in various programming languages.
 If you can't find a template for your language, select the generic **Azure App Service Deployment** template.